pdx-cs-sound/course-notes/01-foundations/04-analog.md

 ## Speakers

-* Turn voltage into air pressure change
+* Turn voltage or current into air pressure change

 * Wire solenoid attached to paper cone
   [like this](https://www.youtube.com/watch?v=Qu5sqpFDYn8)